JD Edwards EnterpriseOne Server Manager (Windows)

 Management Server JMX Port

-This component monitor tests the ability of a Management Server JMX to accept incoming sessions.
+Tests the ability of a Management Server JMX to accept incoming sessions.
 By default, it monitors TCP port 14501.
 This port can be changed in the Server Manager HTTP Console in the Management Agents section.

 Management Agent Port

-This component monitor tests the ability of a Remote Management Agent to accept incoming sessions.
+Tests the ability of a Remote Management Agent to accept incoming sessions.
 By default, it monitors TCP port 14502.
 This port can be changed in the Server Manager HTTP Console in the Management Agents section.

 Management Agent Process

-This monitor returns the CPU and memory usage of the Management Agent process (
+Returns the CPU and memory usage of the Management Agent process (